andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-28-blockchain-summit-day2.md

 The main speakers were Jonas Svensson from UNOPS, Amit Varma from Citibank, and Sami Benyakoub from Journal du Coin.

-Jonas stated that the viable projects for the UN are UN priorities donations in crypto ... sending the money to where it's needed, and identity projects.
+Jonas stated that the viable projects for the UN currently are making donations in crypto ... sending the money to where it's needed, and identity projects.

+Refugees are currently given pre-paid cards to buy essentials.
+When they cross from one country to another and the currency changes, the cards are tossed.
+We could do better with blockchain.

-Amit posted that blockchain allows tracking movement across borders.
+Amit posited that blockchain allows tracking movement across borders.
 It could lead to new definitions of national boundaries.
 It's about managing people within boundaries.

 Also legal issues .. how can we manage social and antisocial behaviour?

 Health ... in some countries health is private and limited.
 How can we help the many?

-Could overnments collaborate to create a [51% attack](https://www.coindesk.com/blockchains-feared-51-attack-now-becoming-regular/)?
+Could governments collaborate to create a [51% attack](https://www.coindesk.com/blockchains-feared-51-attack-now-becoming-regular/)?

 Voting is a practical application for governments.

-Jonas mentioned that refugees are currently given pre-paid cards to buy essentials.
-When they cross from one country to another and the currency changes, the cards are tossed.
-We could do better with blockchain.
-Refugees all have phones.